Gtalen/WSAA-coursework/README.md

 ## Project Overview

 The Investment Portfolio Management System (IPM) allows users to manage their stock investments through a user-friendly web interface and RESTful API backend.
 It supports user registration, stock management, and transaction tracking (buy/sell).
 The app is designed with modular data access object classes to handle database operations using python.
+The Investment portfolio database has three tables; Users, Stocks and transactions.

+The user table was initially populated using fake 50 user data generated with python Faker using the [Faker documentation](Faker documentation. (https://faker.readthedocs.io/en/master/fakerclass.html) and the useful article from [Datacamp](https://www.datacamp.com/tutorial/creating-synthetic-data-with-python-faker-tutorial).

 ---

-## Features
+## IPM Features

 - **User Management**
   - Register new users